Supporting new and expectant mothers key considerations for employers

 • Give proper consideration to requests for temporary adjustments or flexible working.

-Failure to comply can lead to grievances, Employment Tribunal claims and reputational damage.
+Failure to comply can lead to grievances, Employment Tribunal claims and reputational damage, particularly for employers operating in regulated or safety critical sectors.

 Supporting breastfeeding employees

 Breastfeeding supports employee wellbeing and can help prevent health issues.
-However, some employees may feel uncomfortable raising breastfeeding needs, particularly if the workplace culture does not encourage open discussion.
+However, some employees may feel uncomfortable or be reluctant to raise breastfeeding needs, particularly in male dominated or highly technical environments.
+Employers should therefore plan ahead.

 Good practice includes initiating supportive conversations before the employee returns to work, often during Keeping in Touch (KIT) days.
-Employers may also consider offering a designated point of contact, such as a wellbeing lead or HR representative, to discuss arrangements sensitively.
+Employers may also consider offering a designated point of contact, such as a wellbeing lead, HR representative or line manager, to discuss arrangements sensitively.

-Supporting breastfeeding employees can also encourage earlier returns from maternity leave and reinforce a culture of trust and inclusion.
+Supporting breastfeeding employees can also encourage earlier returns from maternity leave and reinforce a culture of trust and inclusion, which is particularly important in male-dominated STEM environments.

 Creating the right environment

 Having a clear breastfeeding at work policy is strongly recommended.
-This helps employers deal with requests consistently and reduces the risk of discrimination claims.
+This helps employers deal with requests consistently, supports line managers and reduces the legal risk.
 The policy may form part of maternity or flexible working policies or sit as a standalone document.

-Policies should explain how requests will be handled, what facilities are available and who employees can speak to for support.
-Once in place, policies should be clearly communicated to staff.
+Policies should explain how requests are made and assessed, what facilities are available, potential adjustments (e.g. breaks, hours, temporary role changes) and who employees can speak to for support.
+Once in place, policies should be clearly communicated to staff and applied consistently.

 Approved requests must be implemented respectfully.
 Employers should take steps to prevent inappropriate comments or behaviour, as offensive teasing or “banter” related to breastfeeding could amount to unlawful harassment under the Equality Act 2010.